Can Children Get Gout?

 Other causes of gout in children and teenagers can be simply from genetic or inherited conditions like Lesch Nyhan syndrome which cause overproduction of uric acid.
 This condition occurs more in boys compared to girls.

-As you can gout can affect anybody from children to the elderly and from teenagers to young adults.
+As you can see, gout can affect anybody from children to the elderly and from teenagers to young adults.
 The key is to make our children eat a healthy diet, offer treats and other junk food in moderation and make sure they live physically active lives.
 The rest will take care of itself.
+Early life health is so important for our children since it can affect them negatively in adulthood.